oslabs-beta/Caribu/README.md

 Once your application has been parsed by Caribu, you will be able to view the applications functionality in the Route Explorer and Purity Overview.

-The Route explorer tab displays all of the individual routes in your application, which when clicked, will display all the functions in that specific route.
-Each function is also able to be individually clicked which will then display a list of dependencies for that specific function
+The Route explorer tab displays all of the individual routes in your application.
+When a route is clicked, it will display all the functions in that specific route.
+Each function is also able to be individually clicked which will then display a list of dependencies for that specific function.

 <!-- Picture of route explorer in use -->
 <img src="https://media.giphy.com/media/2BRQC0mqAYrmqLksXI/giphy.gif" width="70%" height="70%"/>